 The last 10 years have been a journey away from the person I used to be.
-Especially the last 2 years that I’ve been using CheckYourFood, my diet has change dramatically as I now have a tool that clearly shows me what foods are giving me nutrients and which are not.
+Especially since I’ve been using CheckYourFood, my diet has change dramatically as I now have a tool that clearly shows me what foods are giving me nutrients and which are not.
 So, you’d think you’d be right in assuming I never eat any chocolate bars or fast food?

 Well, my confession is that I still do.
 I can’t help it.
 It was part of who I am for so long that it’s been almost impossible to stop.
 The difference is that I don’t eat them every day, or even every week.
 If I was to deprive myself of chocolate or the occasionally burger or fried chicken I’d go mad.
 And I’d probably me more likely to rail against my new life and revert back.

 So, I allow myself these.
 Sometimes I visit a fast food place twice a month, sometimes I won’t visit one for months at a time.
 I just try and check myself, and if I’m going too often I make a mental note to go for another option.

 Everything in moderation as they say.

 Trying to start a new life can be hard.
 Everything is set up to keep us as we are.
 Our family and friends, as lovely as they are, can be our worst enemies when we try and break out of our current situation.
 I think the best way for yourself, and for them, is to change gradually.